-Located in the state of California, Sunnyvale is a moderately-sized city with a population of 149,596 people.
-Sunnyvale has a population density of 6,802 people per square mile.
-This would be considered well above the national population density level.
+Sunnyvale, California is a moderately-sized city with a population of 149,596 people.
+In Sunnyvale, there are 6,802 people per square mile, which is well above the national population density average.
 Individuals of White (46%) and Asian (43%) backgrounds make up a significant portion of the population of Sunnyvale.
-If finding a family friendly city is important to you, look no further.
-With more than 83% of the population considered married and 48% with kids under the age of 18, Sunnyvale could be considered a very suitable city for families.
+Sunnyvale has a high percentage of people who are married with children when compared to the rest of the country.
+In total, more than 83% of the population is classified as married and 48% have kids.

 Without the right tools, moving to any new city can be very stressful and challenging.
 Living in Sunnyvale, California could be a fulfilling experience for anyone who puts in the time to do the research required.
 To help you find the best places to live in and around Sunnyvale, AreaVibes has created a livability score using key metrics like crime, weather, education, employment, housing and more.

 With a livability score of 81 out of 100, Sunnyvale is ranked #1,280 in the United States and #54 in California.
 This is a terrific score, as Sunnyvale ranks well in multiple categories!
 This city is also ranked in the top 10 percentile of all cities across the USA.
 If we dig down a little deeper into each category within the livability score, we see that Sunnyvale has higher than average scores for the following: amenities (A+), crime (A+), weather (B+), education (B), employment (B+) and housing (B).
 There is at least one category that did not score well in Sunnyvale.
 The following was graded with a less than perfect score: cost of living (F).